genghis-tuan/virtualization-training/2-create-nginx-pyscript-server-dockerfile/readme.md

 - Test the content copied in using `COPY`, navigate to: `localhost:8080/hello.html`

 - Stop and delete the container
-- Press: `ctrl d` to stop the container
+- Press: `ctrl c` to stop the container
 - `docker rm pyscript` to delete the container

 - Run the container detached (the container runs in the background and logs do not show in the terminal):